-There are 54 total credits required to complete the degree - 24 coursework credits (the equivalent of six 4-credit classes) and 30 internship credits (10 credits per quarter for 3 quarters).
+There are 54 total credits required to complete a degree for each track - 24 coursework credits (the equivalent of six 4-credit classes) and 30 internship credits (10 credits per quarter for 3 quarters).
+Table 1 has a breakdown of overall credit requirements.